snchong/thunderthings/README.md

 When a message is selected (or window/tab that shows a single message is active), you can activate ThunderThings by

-1. clicking the "Add to Things..." button in the toolbar;
+1. clicking the "Add to Things" button in the toolbar;
-2. selecting "Add to Things..." in the context menu; or
+2. selecting "Add to Things" in the context menu; or
 3. pressing ctrl-shift-A.

+You can also put link to a message on the clipboard by

+1. selecting "Copy as Link" in the context menu; or
+3. pressing alt-command-C.

 There are currently no configurable options.